 Behavioral Agreements at DCNW

-Imagine a 10-day camp where we practice Conscious Connection in every point of contact.
+Imagine a week-long camp where we practice Conscious Connection in every point of contact.
 Where we relax, open up and express our full-range selves.
 Where we check in with each other about our impact often.
 Where we practice asking for what we want.
 And where we trust that each individual is representing themselves honestly.
 Where “no” is an authentic expression of kindness and an investment in connection.
 And where “yes” is trustworthy and represents a genuine desire to connect.

 Imagine how fun and freeing it would be to dance, on and off the dance floor, in this place.
 THIS is what we are striving for at DCNW.
 In order to guide us in the direction of this vision, we offer the following eight practice guidelines.
 Please read carefully, discuss with others often and consult a camp organizer immediately if something feels “off” to you in regards to your experience of safety and consent at camp.